Slovenia eyes bank sell-off, budget revision to avoid bailout

 The government expects the economy to contract by 1.9 percent this year versus 2.3 percent in 2012 due to weak export demand and a fall in domestic spending caused by budget cuts but expects a mild recovery in 2014.

 The country's banks, mostly state-owned, are nursing some 7 billion euros of bad loans which equals a fifth of GDP.
-The government plans to establish a bad bank by June that will take over bad loans and enable bank privatisation.
+The government plans to establish a bad bank by June that will take over bad loans and enable bank privatization. ($1 = 0.7618 euros)

 (Editing by Ruth Pitchford)